18F/methods/pages/bodystorming.md

 ## What it is

-An improvisational brainstorm based on interaction and movementwith the body.
+An improvisational brainstorm based on interaction and movement with the body.

 ## Reasons to use it